Multi-fidelity Gaussian Process Bandit Optimisation: Proofs

 \subsubsection{Proof of Lemma~\ref{lem:discreteUCB}}

 This is a straightforward argument using Gaussian concentration and the union bound.
-But we would like to emphasise a subtle conditioning argument with multiple fidelities.
 Consider any given $m, t, x$. \begingroup \allowdisplaybreaks

-\endgroup In the first step we have conditioned w.r.t $\Dcalmtmo$ which allows us to use Lemma~\ref{lem:gaussConcentration}.
-The posterior conditioned on all queries will not be a Gaussian due to the $\zetam$ constraints.
-We will be using this conditioning argument repeatedly in our analysis.
+\endgroup The first step uses Lemma~\ref{lem:GoGtbound}.
+In the second step we have conditioned w.r.t $\Dcalmtmo$ which allows us to use Lemma~\ref{lem:gaussConcentration}.
+Recall that conditioning on all queries will not be a Gaussian due to the $\zetam$ constraints.
 The statement follows via a union bound over all $m\in\{1,\dots,M\}$, $x\in\Xcal$ and all $t$ and noting that $\sum_{t}t^{-2} = \pi^2/6$. \BlackBox